alvarogarcia7/blog_source/source/_posts/draft-start-tdd-on-refactor.markdown

 > (roughly translated to "It's not justified to change outside the bread slice")

 as Xavi was referring to software as sliced bread instead of layers, vertical rather than horizontal

+###Should you do it?

+//TODO complete

+pros:
+- can allow for less refactoring at the end of the cycle
+- not talking about duplication but to refactoring to patterns
+- leave the refactoring to the last responsible moment
+- simplify as no need to reimplement things (that might be a )
+cons:
+- speculative development
+- refactoring in wrong places

+//END TODO

+Not useful on first round of a new feature, you can use a lambda transition to the red again

+## Conclusions

+Short answer: it mainly depends on your environment:

+ - You: experience, common sense (sadly) ---another post coming---, benefit/time-wasted ratio
+ - Your project: how tight are deadlines, how critical that code is, the team's pressure

+Long answer:

+Yes, //TODO

+ 1. There is a fine line between fixing code and rewriting code (Egoless programming #4).
+Don't be a lone enforcer
+ 2. Strictly follow the boy scout rule but only around your campfire, not outside of it.

 [kentbeck]: https://twitter.com/KentBeck
 [xavigost]: https://twitter.com/xav1uzz